Counseling Education

 The oldest and largest branch of the Northern Virginia Community College system is also located within Annandale and was founded in 1965.
 A focal point of "NOVA", a commonly used nickname of the community college, is the Richard J. Ernst Community Cultural Center which is a 66,000-square-foot (6,100 m2) facility containing a 525-seat, state-of-the-art theater with satellite downlink and video projection capability, an 11,000-square-foot (1,000 m2) gymnasium/exhibition hall, a light-filled atrium entrance and a two-story art gallery.
 The college opened with 761 students, and today has more than 75,000 students and 2,600 faculty and staff members, and has six permanent campus sites across Northern Virginia.
 The student body consists of people from more than 180 countries.

-As of the 2010 U.S. Census the U.S. Census Bureau defines the campus, which has an Annandale postal address, as being in the Wakefield CDP.
-The bureau defined the campus as being in the Annandale CDP for the 1990 U.S. Census and the 2000 U.S. Census, but in 2010 separated the area with the NVCC campus into a new CDP.
+The campus, which has an Annandale postal address, is part of Wakefield.
+The bureau defined the campus as being in the Annandale CDP for the 1990 United States census and the 2000 United States census, but in 2010 separated the area with the NVCC campus into a new CDP.

 The Fairfax County Fire & Rescue department staffs two stations in Annandale; downtown at Station 8, and in West Annandale, at Station 23, that operate within Annandale and surrounding areas within and around the county when needed.
 The Annandale Volunteer Fire Department (AVFD), a non-profit organization started in 1940, owns and maintains stations 8 and 23.
 Through a partnership with Fairfax County, both stations are now staffed full-time with career personnel employed by Fairfax County.
 Volunteers also provide regular emergency services at both stations.
 Vehicles owned by AVFD display "Annandale Volunteer Fire Department" markings and include Medic 408, Medic 408B, Ambulance 408, Engine 408, Canteen 408, & Medic 423.
 Engine 423, Light and Air 423, Tower 408 and BC404 are owned by Fairfax County and marked as such.
 However, all vehicles have some type of "Annandale" on the exterior.